harshityadv/Emotion_detection/README.md

 ## Advanced Training Techniques

-### Focal Loss with Label Smoothing & Class Weights
+### CrossEntropy Loss with Label Smoothing & Class Weights

 FER2013 is significantly imbalanced (*Happy* has ~8,000 samples vs *Disgust* with ~500).
 The training pipeline addresses this on multiple fronts simultaneously: